mediamicroservices/mm/README.md

 choose this option to edit the config file using [TextMate](http://macromates.com/)

 **3. OUTDIR_INGESTFILE**
-this variable is the processing directory. it is directory where your package will be created, and if you do not choose to deliver the package to AIP_STORAGE, this is where the completed package will remain. #make sure this is true!
+set this variable to the processing directory. it is directory where your package will be created, and if you do not choose to deliver the package to AIP_STORAGE, this is where the completed package will remain.

 **4. OUTDIR_INGESTXDCAM**
-this variable is the processing directory for xdcam files that are processed using using the mediamicroservices xdcamingest.
+set this variable to the processing directory for xdcam files that are processed using using the mediamicroservices xdcamingest.

 **5. OUTDIR_PAPER**
-this variable is the processing directory when using the paperingest script.
+set this variable to the processing directory when using the paperingest script.

 **6. AIP_STORAGE**
-this variable is the directory where the archival information package is delivered.
+set this variable to the directory where the archival information package is delivered.

 **7. PODCASTDELIVER**
-this variable is the directory where your podcast access copy is delivered.
+set this variable to the directory where your podcast access copy is delivered.

 **8. YOUTUBEDELIVER**
-this variable is the directory where your youtube access copy is delivered.
+set this variable to the directory where your youtube access copy is delivered.

 **9. TMPDIR**
-this variable is a temporary directory. it is used in the uploadomneon microservice as a temporary place for a file to live before it is uploaded to the omneon server.
+set this variable to a temporary directory. it is used in the uploadomneon microservice as a temporary place for a file to live before it is uploaded to the omneon server.

 **10. REGEX4PODCAST**
 this varible holds regular expressions that are queried when makepodcast is run, in order to determine if a file qualifies for podcast creation.
 If you want all of your files to qualify for podcast creation, enter a "." which matches (almost) any character.
 Learn more about [regex](https://en.wikipedia.org/wiki/Regular_expression).